PuntoCommerce/marketing-cloud-connector/docs/3_1_1_MCConnectorInstallation-TriggeredSendConfiguration.md

 <a name="OMSInvoice"></a>
 ## OMS - Invoice Processed

-The OMS Invoice Processsed trigger is specific to the SFCC Order Management System (OMS) product, and might not apply to your storefront.
+The OMS Invoice Processed trigger is specific to the SFCC Order Management System (OMS) product, and might not apply to your storefront.
 This example of an Invoice Processed email doesn't include all options.
 See [API doc for dw.om.invoices.InvoiceDetail](https://documentation.demandware.com/API1/index.jsp?topic=%2Fcom.demandware.dochelp%2FDWAPP-18.8-API-doc%2Fscriptapi%2Fhtml%2Fapi%2Fclass_dw_om_invoices_InvoiceDetail.html) to determine which fields are available for mapping.
 See [OMS Tasks repository](https://github.com/SalesforceCommerceCloud/order-management-tasks) for hook usage examples.